 Crabapple Trees

-Crabapple trees are seriously underrated!
-Ideal for small gardens or growing in pots, they produce a spring flower display to rival the showiest cherry blossom, and will fill your garden with birdsong with their brightly coloured fruits.
-These multi-season native trees attract pollinators, have wonderfully warm autumn colour and will even fertilise your other apple trees, giving you a bigger crop.
-Our tree grower in the New Forest has a real soft spot for crabapples, and has chosen winning varieties that are guaranteed to become a highlight of your garden.
+Ideal for small gardens or growing in pots, crabapple trees produce a spring flower display to rival the showiest cherry blossom and fill your garden with birdsong with their brightly coloured fruits.
+These native trees attract pollinators, have wonderfully warm autumn colour and even fertilise apple trees, to give you a bigger crop.
+Our grower in the New Forest has chosen winning varieties that are guaranteed to become a highlight of your garden.

 Which crabapple tree is best for your garden?